IMG_1251.jpg

 Jens Peter Jacobsen, Niels Lyhne

-There is deep purpose and meaning in forging ahead even if the rewards aren’t yet visible or known, even when it doesn’t seem like anyone else out there understands, and even when - to your own bewilderment - you keep making the same choices over and over again.
+Entering into a therapeutic relationship where together client and therapist navigate the inner landscape of a mind can be the most worth-it of ventures.
+Alone, these things are much harder to do.
+Therapy reminds you to forge ahead, even when the rewards of the work aren’t yet apparent, even when it doesn’t seem like anyone else out there understands, and even when - to your own bewilderment - you keep making the same “mistakes” over and over again.